icamacho80/Project-4/README.md

 Project4- Jennifer Ilyayeva, Idrees Andarr., Ingrid Camacho

+# Exploratory Data Analysis (EDA)
+State Distribution:
+- Pennsylvania (22.6%) and New York (21.8%) had the highest representation in the dataset.
+NJ & ML the 4th most populated accounts for 23 % of the sales. ​
+- Most Populated Estates have also the largest numbers of transactions​ ​- Tri state (NY, PA, VI ) which are the most populated, accounts for 62 % of the volume of sales​
+- By City the top 10 cities with the largest listing of properties are Philly, Agawarn, Baltimore, Charlotesville and Richmond

+Supply:
+- Per price the highest amount of houses listed are in the range of $200K to $400K
+- Supply drops almost to half for the next bucket $400K –$600K and then maintains for lower than $200K​
+- $1M -$2M supply  is higher than $800k - $1M​
+​
+Price Analysis:
+- The District of Columbia holds the highest average price of the set, being significantly higher than Massachusetts 33%  ​ ​Pennsylvania holds the lowest average price of the NE​
+- Price per state has a high dispersion, especially in New York, Connecticut, New Jersey, Pennsylvania, and  Virginia​
+- Most of the prices range below $1MM.
+However, the District of Columbia sets prices way above the rest of the states.
+​
+Size and Price

+- Average price seems to have a direct relationship with the size of the property However, there is a dispersion of prices, especially in 1,000-3,000 sf; in these buckets, prices can be as high as the average price of 6,000 sf. ​
+- Prices can be impacted by area but there definitely can be other variables impacting them ​

 # Data Model Implementation :
 A Python script initializes, trains, and evaluates a model.